Families and divorce

 Most families adjust to life after separation with children spending time during the festive period with both parents.
 If handled sensitively, children adjust quickly and look forward to the opportunity to share their Christmas holiday celebrations with both parts of their family.

 Usually, it is the parents who find adjusting to not being able to be with their child over the entire Christmas period the hardest.
-The key is to plan ahead and not leave difficult decisions to the last minute.
+The key is to plan ahead, don’t leave difficult decisions to the last minute and have an open line of communication with your co-parent, if possible

 Consider the bigger picture